Skip to content

 CONFIG_FILE No dnsweaver.conf Filename for managed records

-RECORD_TYPE Yes - A, AAAA, or CNAME
+RECORD_TYPE Yes - A or CNAME

 TARGET Yes - Record value